 As Patriarch, St. Photius played a pivotal role in the conversion of the Slavs by

-sending to them Sts.
-Cyril and Methodius.
-He also defended Eastern Theology
+sending Sts.
+Cyril and Methodius to them.
+He also defended Orthodox

-against the intrusions of the Latin Church.
-He is considered one of the greatest
+Theology against the intrusions of the Latin Church.
+He is considered one of

-minds of his era and his genius is demonstrated in works like his Mystagogia.
+the greatest minds of his era and his genius is demonstrated in works like his

-Photius was unjustly exiled to a monastery in Armenia and fell asleep in the
+Mystagogia.
+Photius was unjustly exiled to a monastery in Armenia and fell

-Lord in full communion with Elder Rome.
-Photius is a canonized saint in the
+asleep in the Lord in full communion with Elder Rome.
+Photius is a canonized

-Eastern Orthodox as well as the Byzantine Catholic Churches.
+saint in the Orthodox as well as the Eastern Catholic Churches.

 Architectural ties between Armenia & Constantinople: